makuge/web23-exercise-4-solution/README.md

 On the server-side, we still have our `movie-model.js`, this time it does not contain any movies.
 In `server.js` you will find the server startup code defining the endpoint we have so far
 * `GET /movies` to get either all or genre-specific movides, and `GET /movies/:imdbID` to get a specific movie
+* `GET /movies/:imdbID` to get a specific movie to be edited in our form
 * `PUT /movies/:imdbID` to update a movie and
 * `GET /genres` to get all genres of the collection sorted alphabetically.